MusaGagu/MusaGagu/README.md

 <a href="https://www.linkedin.com/in/msawenkosi-magagula-b492257b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a cybersecurity student enrolled in Google's Professional Certificate program on Coursera, currently on my fifth course.
-I have a passion for solving complex tech problems and enjoy learning about operating systems, the Linux command line, and SQL queries.
-I'm eager to continue honing my skills and advancing in the cybersecurity field.
+As a cybersecurity analyst actively enrolled in Google's Professional Certificate program on Coursera, I bring a strong foundation in addressing complex technical challenges.
+My experience includes proficiency in operating systems, Linux command-line interfaces, and SQL query optimization.
+With a deep interest in ethical hacking, I continuously refine my expertise to stay ahead in the cybersecurity landscape.
+I am committed to advancing my technical skillset and contributing to securing digital environments.

 ## Objective
-To leverage my growing expertise in cybersecurity to solve complex technical problems, enhance my knowledge of operating systems and SQL, and contribute effectively to securing digital environments.
+To leverage my expertise as a cybersecurity analyst, utilizing advanced skills in operating systems, Linux command-line, SQL queries, and ethical hacking, to safeguard digital assets and enhance organizational security posture.
+I aim to continuously grow in the cybersecurity domain by staying ahead of emerging threats and honing my technical competencies in a dynamic and challenging environment.

 ## Skills